 The plasmid vectors used for general cloning are usually 3–6 kb in length.
 The sizes of inserts they can accommodate and replicate are typically <5 kb, although specialized plasmids may allow for inserts up to 10 kb or more.
 Check with the manufacturer of the plasmid for the recommended insert size range.

 In general, smaller inserts are easier to clone than larger ones.
 Longer sequences will also naturally contain more endogenous restriction sites than shorter inserts, limiting the enzymes that can be used for cloning without destroying the insert.
 Several free online software programs are available to identify restriction sites within the plasmid and insert sequences, including Webcutter, RestrictionMapper, and NEBcutter.
 In some cases the MCS itself may need to be altered—e.g., to add or remove certain restriction sites before the experimental DNA can be cloned.
-This can be done by site-directed mutagenesis (see the article, Methods for Site-directed Mutagenesis, in the October 2012 issue of DECODED on the IDT website).
+This can be done by site-directed mutagenesis (see the article, Methods for Site-directed Mutagenesis, published in the DECODED newsletter on the IDT website).
 Blunt-end cloning and the Gibson Isothermal Method are alternative methods to avoid this issue.

 Considerations for Cohesive-End Experiments

 In addition to providing efficient ligations, and the ability to clone directionally using double digests, another outcome of cohesive-end cloning is that ligation of the insert into the vector recreates the original restriction sites.
 This can be useful for screening clones or for the addition of adjacent DNA sequences in a subsequent round of cloning.